Kinilaw

-Kinilaw (/tl/ or /tl/, literally "eaten raw") is a raw seafood dish and preparation method native to the Philippines.
+Kinilaw (/tl/ or /tl/, is a Visayan/Cebuano term that means "to eat raw".
+It is a raw seafood dish and preparation method native to the Philippines.
 It is more accurately a cooking process that relies on vinegar and acidic fruit juices (usually citrus) to denature the ingredients, rather than a dish, as it can also be used to prepare meat and vegetables.
 Kinilaw dishes are usually eaten as appetizers before a meal, or as finger food (pulutan) with alcoholic drinks.
 Kinilaw is also sometimes called kilawin, especially in the northern Philippines, but the term kilawin more commonly applies to a similar lightly grilled meat dish.

 Description

 The most common kinilaw dish is kinilaw na isda ("fish kinilaw"), prepared using raw cubed fish mixed with vinegar (usually coconut vinegar or cane vinegar) as the primary denaturing agent; along with a souring agent to enhance the tartness like calamansi, dayap (key lime), biasong (also known as suhà), kamias (bilimbi), tamarind, green mangoes, balimbing, and green sineguelas.
 It is flavored with salt and spices like black pepper, ginger, onions, and chili peppers (commonly the siling labuyo cultivar).
-An average serving of fish kinilaw contains just 147 calories.
+An average serving of fish kinilaw contains 147 calories.

 To neutralize the fishy taste and acidity before serving, juice extracts from the grated flesh of tabon-tabon, dungon, or young coconuts are also commonly added.
 Tannin-rich extracts (tungog) from the bark scrapings of bakawan trees (Rhizophora mangroves) or sineguelas are also used similarly.
 Some regional variants also include gatâ (coconut milk), sugar, or even soft drinks to balance the sourness.

 Fish are primarily used, ranging from tanigue or tangigue (Spanish mackerels, king mackerel, or wahoo), malasugi (marlins or swordfish), tambakol, bangus, shark, and anchovies.
 Other variants include shrimp, squid, clams, oysters, crabs, sea urchin roe, seaweed, jellyfish, shipworms (tamilok), or even beetle larvae.

 Seafood must be fresh and properly cleaned, mitigating health hazards involved with consuming raw seafood.
 Some like squid, however, must be blanched to tenderize the flesh.